intelligence38000/android-docs/src/pages/navigation/overview/route-progress.md

 ## Information about progress

-There are three classes that contain information on route progress at different levels of granularity. ❓ Is that last statement true?
-Can we clarify the differences / relationships between routes, legs, and steps here?
-I could use some help getting started with that language.❓
+There are three classes that contain information on route progress at different levels of granularity. <!-- ❓ Clarify the differences / relationships between routes, legs, and steps here. -->

 ### RouteProgress